-Where applicable, assessors' service provider agreements will state the invoicing requirements, and fees to conduct assessments onsite, online and/or using the Connexis workbooks.
+External assessors' assessment service agreements will state the invoicing requirements, and fees to conduct assessments onsite, online and/or using the Connexis workbooks.
 Assessors who do not return the signed agreement within two months after their registration expiry date will be de-registered.